 Fat facts: going for the burn

-The process of fat burning during exercise is well understood, but how can endurance athletes apply it easily and simply in practice?
-Peak Performance looks at the practicalities of maximizing fat burning to get or stay lean
+Peak Performance looks at the science & practicalities of maximizing fat burning for endurance athletes who want to get or stay lean

 Why burn fat?

 Let’s start by asking why endurance athletes might benefit from increasing fat burning during training.
 Firstly, unless you’re already very lean, losing some extra body fat can be a very effective way of increasing your performance.
 That’s because as far as exercise against gravity (cycling, running etc) is concerned, body fat is ‘dead weight’, which contributes nothing to propelling you from A to B. Shedding some excess fat therefore increases your all-important power-to-weight ratio, which means you’ll accelerate and ride/run up any inclines faster for the same effort.
 The potential gains of fat burning are also very large.
 For example, a cyclist might fork out a couple of grand for a fancy new bike that weighs 4lbs less than his/her existing steed.
 But when you can lose 10lbs for free by shedding some fat, that new bike idea suddenly looks much less attractive!